xmidt-org/docs/content/docs/operating/getting_started/petasos.md

 curl -i -H "X-Webpa-Device-Name: DEVICE_ID"  HOSTNAME:PRIMARY_PORT/api/v2/device
 ```
 Where HOSTNAME is your DNS record, docker container, or ip address listening on the
 PRIMARY_PORT.
-Where DEVICE_ID is the device that is connect to talaria.
+Where DEVICE_ID is the device that is connected to talaria.

 ```bash
 $ curl -i  -H "X-Webpa-Device-Name:mac:112233445566" localhost:6400/api/v2/device